 Back pain is very common and can make it difficult for you to do even the most basic activities.
 Unfortunately, It is common because it is the main symptom of a variety of health issues, ranging from minor strains to serious spinal conditions.
 This is one of the reasons why back pain can be so difficult to treat.
 Unless you get to the root of the issue, you’ll only be treating the symptom, not the cause!

 Identifying the problem causing pain is instrumental in alleviating it.
-To do this, you’ll need to pay attention to your other symptoms and speak with a qualified professional from Posture Works in San Francisco, CA and Denver, CO who can help you understand the cause of the pain and its treatments.
+To do this, you’ll need to pay attention to your other symptoms and speak with a qualified professional from Posture Works in San Francisco, CA and Lakewood, CO who can help you understand the cause of the pain and its treatments.
 If you’re experiencing pain, here are 11 common causes and the ways you can identify them best.

 - Muscle sprain: Minor injuries or overuse can sometimes put strain on the muscles and tissues in your back, causing injury.
 When this happens, the muscles may hurt for a few days as they heal (but generally, the pain doesn’t last long).